raphaelreiss/ADA_project/README.md

   - Income
   - Age category
   - Size of household, number of children
-- Correlate total amount of calories consumed per houshold with health parameters (obesitsy) ? -> combination with health dataset
+- Correlate total amount of calories consumed per houshold with health parameters
 - Determine family stability (definition of stability?) according to consumption
 - Predict individual behaviour based on consumption
 - Identify consumption patterns that are suggestive of addiction (alcohol, tobacco, prescription drugs)